Onyme13/Homemade_Glider_Tracker/README.md

 **Step 3: Install Required Software on the Raspberry PI using SSH**

-(This is probably the longest step of the installatio)
+(This is probably the longest step of the installation)

 1. Power up the Raspberry Pi.
 2. Connect to your Raspberry Pi through SSH with PuTTY.